masonmedia-projects/oakwood-guitar-school/src/markdown-pages/rates_policies.md

 - Within 3KM of Oakwood Guitar School: $20.00 fee per lesson
 - Within 6KM of Oakwood Guitar School: $40.00 fee per lesson

 **Lesson Termination:** Lessons must be terminated with 30-days notice, any paid lessons will be honoured or they may be forfeited by the student.
 No refunds will be made for unused lessons.

+---
+##### **Please [contact us](mailto:info@oakwoodguitarschool.com "Oakwood Guitar School") for more information or if you have any questions!**
+---